CharithReddy101/drone_ros/README.md

 ## Introduction to AruCo Markers
 AruCo markers are binary sqaure matrices which are used for localization and pose estimation just like WhyCon markers.
-But the difference is  AruCo markers are more robust when compared to WayCon markers.
+But the difference is  AruCo markers are more robust when compared to WhyCon markers.
 ![](img/aruco.png)

 Let's consider a 7x7 AruCo marker.Divide it equally into rows and columns which will result in 7X7 blocks with binary colors.
 If we remove the outer black layer, we are left with a 5X5 matrix.
 In this, 1,3,5 coulmns are parity bits and 2,4 columns are data bits.
 So we will be left with 10 data bits which can give a combination of 2^10=1024 different AruCo markers.
 These markers can be used for pose estimation, camera caliberation and many more applications.
 We can also use these markers to direct a robot in a warehouse by giving different functionalities to different IDs.